raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 {{< figure src="images/jsn_1_cgd_1.png" >}}

-The <cycle 8> node is the way kcachegrind tells us that our program actually recursed, which is logical as since the json structure is recursive, object or array parsing is not terminal and will likely recurse.
+The <cycle 8> node is the way kcachegrind tells us that our program actually recursed, which is logical as since the JSON structure is recursive, object or array parsing is not terminal and will likely recurse.

 ## Preliminary analysis